 - Coke – Cola contains phosphoric acid, which is a good dissolvent of limescale, rust and lime soap.
 Just pour a room-temperature 2l bottle of Coke into the clogged up drain and hope for the best.
 You can apply the Coke solution in combination with other tips, we have listed here, and alternate using hot water, soda and a plunger if needs be.

 - A plunger – Plungers almost always lead to a happy ending in the “unblock the drain” story if the problem has been caught in time.
 Don’t forget to cover yourself up well if you use it for a blocked toilet.

-- A plumber’s snake – The device has been proven to successfully assist folks in DIY attempts to solve plumbing mishaps but use it if you know what you are doing or ask someone else who knows.
+- A plumber’s snake – The device is proven to successfully assist in DIY attempts to solve plumbing mishaps but use it if you know what you are doing or ask someone else who knows.

 How to Prevent Drains from Getting Clogged Up?

-You cannot always see a major plumbing problem coming if it is caused by flooding, tree roots growing up the main drain or a broken pipe but you can at least ensure that your own actions at home do not add to the risk.
-Here’s a recap of the dos and don’ts:
+It might be hard to see a major plumbing problem coming if it is caused by flooding, tree roots growing up the main drain or a broken pipe but you can at least ensure that your own actions at home do not add to the risk.

 - Resort to a professional after builders cleaning service after a refurbishment project as residuals from builders materials will clog up badly the bathroom drain if the place is cleaned hastily.